cinemascience/pycinema-readthedocs/docs/source/usage.rst

 Download the `example data repository. <https://github.com/cinemascience/pycinema-examples/archive/refs/tags/v3.0.zip>`_

-The `cinema` command line tool can view databases using a set of *applications* released with the module.
-This set of applications includes the follow, which can be called from the command line.
+The ``cinema`` command line tool can view databases using a set of *applications* which can be called from the command line.
+See below for examples of these applications.

 .. code-block:: console